On the k-Independence Required by Linear Probing and Minwise Independence: Multiply-Shift hashing

 Then by Lemma \ref{lem:bad},

 We note that the lower-bound \eqref{eq:prop-min} may be negative since there are values of $x$ for which $\sum_{p\ {\rm prime\ factor\ of}\ x} 1/p=\Theta(\lg\lg x)$.
 Nevertheless \eqref{eq:prop-min} suffices with an appropriate reordering of terms.
-From \eqref{eq:cost} we get that the expected average insertion cost is:
+From \eqref{eq:cost} we get that the expected average insertion cost is lower bounded within a constant factor by:

 Above we simply moved terms of the form $-n/(xmp)$ where $p$ is a prime factor of $x$ to $x'=x/p$ in the form $-n/(x'mp^2)$.
 Conservatively, we include $-n/(x'mp^2)$ for all primes $p$ even if $px'>n$.
 Since $\sum_{{\rm prime}\ p=2,3,5,..} 1/p^2<0.453$, we get an expected average insertion cost of